Tuesday, July 10, 2018

 The point of Siderits here is that the Yogācāra theory of karmic seeds becomes very complex when taking artifacts into account.
 The theory of the plurality of sensory worlds–in which a plurality of discrete 'mental streams' with their own 'store-house-consciousnesses' influence each other–seems to lead to the conclusion that an artist plants seeds in every mental stream that in the future might encounter their art.

 “relational complexes, whose relata cannot be regarded as preexisting entities (e.g., independent speakers, autonomous individual acts, etc.) but must be understood from within the relational interdependencies.”
-(Linell, 2009, 15)
+(Linell 2009, 15)

 By denying autonomous individuals ontological primacy and instead focusing on interdependencies, dialogism moves away from having to describe intersubjectivity as subjective happenings in discrete selves.
 Instead, the field of interdependency becomes the ontological ground.
 This perspective has similarities to the Buddhist Huáyán perspective.

 According to Kongyin Zhencheng (空印鎮澄), the Yogācāra's plurality of sensory worlds is ultimately subsumed in the relational field of dharmadhātu (see Brewster, 2018).
 On this perspective, the discrete karmic continuums are part of a wider relational sphere where every stream not only influences every other stream but in fact both contain and are contained by every other stream.
 On this model that comes from Huáyán Buddhism, we no longer need to explain intersubjective experiences as a complex amount of individual, separate streams that influence each other.
 These experiences can instead be explained by their mutual interfusion and interpenetration.
-If this interfusion was not the case, Chūjin writes that "there could be no cognition" (in LaFleur, 1973, 105).
+If this interfusion was not the case, Chūjin writes that "there could be no cognition" (in LaFleur 1973, 105).
 In this view, it is not the case that intersubjective experiences of art come about by the artist planting seeds in every mental stream that in the future might encounter their art, but rather they come about because the streams already mutually contain each other.
 This relationality can be described as emptiness, or positively as the non-obstruction of phenomena–shì shì wú ài (事事無礙)–the conditioned origination of the dharmadhātu.
-The Yogācāra idea of separate mental streams—that the 'same world' is "comprised of multiple and discrete sensory worlds" (Brewster, 2018, 120)—is only another conventional truth while in reality there is only the one mind.
-The dharmadhātu "contains and encompasses the totality of the universe" (Brewster, 2018, 125).
+The Yogācāra idea of separate mental streams—that the 'same world' is "comprised of multiple and discrete sensory worlds" (Brewster 2018, 120)—is only another conventional truth while in reality there is only the one mind.
+The dharmadhātu "contains and encompasses the totality of the universe" (Brewster 2018, 125).

 One mind with the audience

-Xenakis, in the conversation with Feldman that was quoted above, has a very different perspective and considers this issue to be a 'non-problem': we are all "made of the same stuff", he says, and therefore one need "never to think" about the perception of the audience.
+Xenakis, in the conversation with Feldman that was quoted above, has a very different perspective from Pisaro and considers this issue to be a 'non-problem': we are all "made of the same stuff", he says, and therefore one need "never to think" about the perception of the audience.
 This "same stuff" is relational emptiness—one mind.
 It is because we are all made of the same interrelated stuff–which is nothing other than emptiness–that we can come to, as Zeami said, take on the perspective of the audience.
 Being of one mind with the audience is to be attuned to the collective and intersubjective nature of music.
 Ford and Green, who above reinterpreted Heidegger's concept of "world" with a musical style, write:

 "...musical experience is neither "inner", of the "soul" or "spirit", or absolutely individual.
 Rather the reverse, for pieces do not throw listeners into inwardness, but rather open them out to a nonconceptual world which, whilst registered individually, is also collective.
 So, rather than having individual control over music, we offer ourselves up to musical experience within the freedom of a collective style.
 This idea is in accord with Kant's grounding of aesthetic judgement in universal subjective validity, though, and this is most important, with "universal" substituted."
 (2015, 163)